fcgec/fcgec-web-app/content/events/road-to-godot-elite/road-to-godot-elite.md

 We'll be covering concepts involved in game development, use of the FOSS game engine - Godot, entity movements, scoring systems and even the AI used by the ghosts.

-All you need is Godot, familiarity with vector maths, and some media resources.
+All you need is Godot, familiarity with vector maths, basic programming knowledge and some media resources.
+You can download godot and the resource pack we'll be using at the links below.

 <br>